monopole/volley/README.md

     $BERRY/bin/vdl generate --lang go $BERRY/src/$GITDIR/ifc
 ```

-## Setup your networks
+## Setup your network

-__All devices that are part of the game need to be able to find a v23
-`mounttable` and each other.__

-This can be a challenge in a controlled corporate network.
+Each game instance must be able to communicate with other instances
+and with a v23 mounttable (discussed below).

-A workaround is to open a wifi access point on a phone and
+One means to allow this is to start a wifi access point on a phone and
 connect everything to it.

-The devices will be given IP addresses `192.168.*.*`.

 ##### __Drop laptop firewalls__

 In the exercise below, at least one laptop is required to run a
-visible mounttable (not to mention build software etc.).
+v23 mounttable (as well as build software etc.).

 On that latop, or any other laptops which will run the game, drop the
 firewall.